About the Author

 I had nearly completed the website, when one of my boys said, "Dad, don't you think people who use this stuff will want to know a little about who wrote it?"
 At that point, a personal biography was not even on my radar, but I thought he had a good point.
 Though I hate talking about myself, I realize people will want to know the person behind the BiAY resources, so here goes.

 My name is Aaron Ferguson.
-I was raised in a terrific Christian home, was trained by a legion of dedicated God-fearing church volunteers, gave my life to Christ at an early age, was a four-sport athlete, played Division I college football, and was led by God, in 1994, to teach and coach at a Christian school in Oklahoma.
+I was raised in a terrific Christian home, was trained by a legion of dedicated godly church volunteers, gave my life to Christ at an early age, was a four-sport athlete, played Division I college football, and was led by God in 1994 to teach and coach at a Christian school in Oklahoma City.

 Over the years, I've taught Bible, World History, American History, Modern History, Government, English, American Literature, Creative Writing, Yearbook, and Website Design.
 By God's grace, I got my Masters in History, and I've become a Master Teacher and Dean of the History Department.
 I've also been blessed to play a role in the development of a student leadership program called Salt & Light, which encourages young people to reach their leadership potential by knowing their faith, living their faith, sharing their faith, and defending their faith.
 I also design all of our school's publications.

 As I have sensed God's direction and discovered my spiritual gifts (service, leadership, and teaching), I've dedicated my life to studying, practicing, and sharing the Scriptures (Ezra 7:10).
 I love to help other Christians grow in their faith and understand what it is God has given us in His Word.
 It is this path that has led me to develop the One Year Chronological Bible Study Guide and Daily Reflections.

 Statement of Faith